kem406/hbot/index.md

 A [cartesian coordinate robot](https://en.wikipedia.org/wiki/Cartesian_coordinate_robot) normally uses 3 motors to move an end effector across an x-y plane.
 This can be seen on machines like the MakerBot 3D printer and the desktop version of the Shopbot.

-The H-bot gantry design allows for the same x-y movement to be achieved using only 2 stepper motors.
+The H-Bot gantry design allows for the same x-y movement to be achieved using only 2 stepper motors.
 This makes the design advantageous for large-scale deployment in manufacturing, potentially lowering assembly costs, but more importantly it allows for the moving axes to be freed of carrying the weight of one of the stepper motors.
 Note that all motors of the drawing robot are immobile and anchored at the base - this is not something you would normally see on an x-y machine!

 ## How it works